nicola-lunghi/PySwitch/README.md

             break
 ```

-All things which need to be updated regularily like Actions (to get current states from the Kemper) or display elements listening to parameters (ParameterDisplayLabel) are registered to the controller instance using add_updateable(), so in the update() method of Controller, all registered Updateables are updated.
+All things which need to be updated regularily like Actions (to get current states from the Kemper for parameters not in bidirectional mode) or display elements listening to parameters (ParameterDisplayLabel) are registered to the controller instance using add_updateable(), so in the update() method of Controller, all registered Updateables are updated.

 ### Actions